 Are rabbits good with other animals?

 This again depends a lot on your rabbit and your other animals.
 You will want to move very carefully when introducing your rabbit to other household or farm animals.
 Most farm animals will tolerate and get along well with rabbits if they are in the same enclosure.
 The bigger issue here is mostly in disease management & living quarter management.
 Parasites are more likely to be a problem when grazing multiple species on the same space.
-Some parasites that don’t effect one species live as hosts in that animal but could be deadly to another species.
+Some parasites that don’t affect one species live as hosts in that animal but could be deadly to another species.
 Rabbits like to keep their living quarters fairly clean.
 They would not really enjoy having chickens pooping all over their sleeping quarters.
 When raising multiple types of livestock together, it’s a good idea for each species to also have appropriate spaces to retreat to when they need their space.

 Rabbits are also likely to get along well with indoor pets provided those pets are well behaved.
 Cats & dogs are predators and some have a higher prey drive than others.
 That doesn’t mean that they can not get along with your rabbits though.

-Start introductions slowly with the rabbit safely in their cage and the dog or cat on a leash at a distance.
+Start introductions slowly with the rabbit safely in its cage and the dog or cat on a leash at a distance.
 Do this for 10-15 minutes at first, gradually getting closer each day.
-When they both seem to tolerate this, you can move to letting the rabbit in their exercise pen with the other pet in the room.
+When they both seem to tolerate this, you can move to having the rabbit in their exercise pen with the other pet in the room.
 Once you feel both animals will be safe you can try allowing them together.